7 Tips to Evaluate Franchise Training Programs

 Staying up to date on industry trends, technology changes, and marketing best practices helps franchisees remain competitive and engaged.

-At Caring Senior Service, we provide franchisees with access to a library of on-demand training modules and host quarterly training conferences.
-These conferences provide a valuable opportunity to learn from peers and HQ experts while also reinforcing core business principles.
+At Caring Senior Service, franchisees have access to a library of on-demand training modules and attend quarterly training conferences.
+These sessions provide opportunities to learn from peers and leadership while reinforcing best practices.

 There’s no substitute for first-hand experience.
 Current franchisees can give you real insight into the effectiveness of the training and how well it prepared them for day-to-day operations.